Portable Potentiostat

 Portable Potentiostat Overview

-A portable potentiostat is a compact, handheld electrochemical device used to measure and control voltage and current in electrochemical cells.
-These lightweight instruments bring electrochemical testing out of the lab and into the field, making them ideal for mobile diagnostics, education, and real-world analysis.
+A portable potentiostat is a small, handheld device.
+It measures and controls voltage and current in electrochemical cells.
+These lightweight tools take electrochemical testing from the lab to the field.
+They are perfect for mobile diagnostics, education, and real-world analysis.

 Key Features and Benefits